amalgam8/amalgam8.github.io/_docs/sidecar/configuration-options.md

 The following instructions apply to both Docker-based and Kubernetes-based installations.
-Configuration options can be set via environment variables, command line flags, or YAML configuration files.  *Order of precedence is command line flags first, then environmenmt variables, configuration files, and lastly default values.*
+Configuration options can be set via environment variables, command line flags, or YAML configuration files.  *Order of precedence is command line flags first, then environment variables, configuration files, and lastly default values.*

 The following table lists all the configuration options, their equivalent